 We, the organizers, are very much looking forward to a vivid exchange of ideas and visions, with a broad thematic coverage.

-The 8th International Symposium on Reliability Engineering and Risk Management (ISRERM) is organized by the Institute for Risk and Reliability, Leibniz University Hannover, and supported by the European Safety and Reliability Association (ESRA), the Risk and Resilience Measurements Committee of the ASCE Infrastructure Resilience Division, the Safety Engineering & Risk Analysis Division of ASME (SERAD), the Liverpool Institute for Risk and Uncertainty, and the International Joint Research Center for Engineering Reliability and Stochastic Mechanics (JCERSM).
+The 8th International Symposium on Reliability Engineering and Risk Management (ISRERM) is organized by the Institute for Risk and Reliability, Leibniz University Hannover, and supported by the European Safety and Reliability Association (ESRA), the Risk and Resilience Measurements Committee of the ASCE Infrastructure Resilience Division, the Safety Engineering & Risk Analysis Division of ASME (SERAD), the Liverpool Institute for Risk and Uncertainty, the International Joint Research Center for Engineering Reliability and Stochastic Mechanics (JCERSM), and the International Joint Research Center for Resilient Infrastructure (ICRI).